ElieSDK/Daily_Recap_Bot/README.md

-# Daily_Recap_Bot2
+# Daily_Recap_Bot

-Personal automation tool that uses APIs to collect and summarize daily information for personal use
+A simple personal automation tool that collects and summarizes daily information from various APIs — like weather, news, and forex rates.

+Nothing fancy, just something I built for myself to quickly see key info every day.
+For personal use only.